Qualitative properties of numerical methods for the inhomogeneous geometric Brownian motion: Properties of the numerical methods for the IGBM

-In the bottom left panel of \Cref{Bias_cond_t_y0}, we report the conditional variance biases \eqref{cond_Bias_variance} in percentage as a function of $t_i$ for the same values of $Y_0$, $\Delta$, $\mu$ and $\tau$ as before and $\sigma=0.2$.
-All four splitting schemes yield better approximations of the conditional variance than the Euler-Maruyama and Milstein schemes for all $t_i$ under consideration.
-While the Strang splitting schemes yield again biases close to $0$ from the beginning, the relative variance biases (in absolute value) of the Lie-Trotter splitting schemes decrease in time and seem to coincide asymptotically with that of the first Strang scheme (see \Cref{subsec:4:1}), as it can be observed in the bottom right panel of \Cref{Bias_cond_t_y0}, where we provide a zoom.
-Similar results are obtained for other parameters, time steps and initial values.
+In the bottom left panel of Figure \ref{Bias_cond_t_y0}, we report the conditional variance biases \eqref{cond_Bias_variance} in percentage as a function of $t_i$ for the same values of $Y_0$, $\Delta$, $\mu$, $\tau$ and $\sigma=0.2$.
+All four splitting schemes and both ODE schemes yield better approximations of the conditional variance than the Euler-Maruyama and Milstein schemes for all $t_i$ under consideration.
+The log-ODE method yields again a bias close to $0$ from the beginning, outperforming all other methods.
+This is also the case when $\sigma$ is increased (figures not shown).
+Except for $t_i$ very small, the Strang schemes outperform the piecewise linear method, and also yield biases close to $0$ from the beginning.
+Moreover, the relative variance biases (in absolute value) of the Lie-Trotter splitting schemes decrease in time and seem to coincide asymptotically with that of the first Strang scheme (see Subsection \ref{subsec:4:1}), as it can be observed in the bottom right panel of Figure \ref{Bias_cond_t_y0}.
+Similar results are obtained for other parameter values, time steps and initial conditions.